stoutcasa-info/Project-Helix/README.md

 How to Use This Repository
 Pick a lab:

+Azure-focused: start with Helix on Azure (helix-azure/ → Project_Helix_Azure_lab.md).

-New to Helix → start with Core Helix (helix-core/).
+Cloud-agnostic baseline: use Core Helix (helix-core/).

-Want cloud fundamentals → pick AWS (helix-aws/) or GCP (helix-gcp/).
+AWS skills: use Helix on AWS (helix-aws/).

+GCP skills: use Helix on GCP (helix-gcp/).

 Follow the 30‑day calendar in that lab’s README.
 The calendars define outcomes and checkpoints; you are expected to research missing details and work through issues yourself.

-Repeat on another platform to build a multi-cloud migration story for interviews and your portfolio.
+Repeat on other platforms to build a multi-cloud migration story for interviews and your portfolio.

 Extend the design:

+Add monitoring/alerting (Azure Monitor, CloudWatch, Cloud Monitoring, etc.).

-Add monitoring/alerting (e.g., CloudWatch or Cloud Monitoring).
+Add CI/CD (e.g., GitHub Actions, Azure DevOps, CodePipeline, Cloud Build).

-Add CI/CD.

 Swap MySQL for Postgres or another engine in a variant.

 Repository Layout
 bash
 project-helix-cloud-series/
+├── helix-azure/      # Azure Helix (Azure MySQL + Terraform + Ansible)
+│   └── Project_Helix_Azure_lab.md
-├── helix-core/       # Original Helix (local Docker + Terraform + Ansible)
+├── helix-core/       # Core/local Helix (Docker + Terraform + Ansible)
+│   └── README.md
 ├── helix-aws/        # AWS Helix (S3 + RDS + Terraform)
+│   └── README.md
 ├── helix-gcp/        # GCP Helix (Cloud Storage + Cloud SQL + Terraform)
+│   └── README.md
 └── README.md         # This overview file
-Each lab folder contains its own README.md, infrastructure/, scripts/, data/, and docs/.
-The READMEs are foundations, not step-by-step tutorials: they give you the architecture, goals, and main commands; you are responsible for filling in the gaps, troubleshooting, and making implementation choices.
+Each lab folder contains its own README and subfolders such as infrastructure/, scripts/, data/, and docs/.
+These READMEs are deliberately foundational, not exhaustive; they set direction and expectations, but you are responsible for figuring out the finer details.